-- Fresh greens (arugula, romaine, baby spinach, collard greens)
+- Fresh greens (arugula, romaine, baby spinach, collard greens for wraps)

-- Grab-and-go veggies (baby carrots, bell pepper, grape tomatoes)
+- Grab-and-go veggies (baby carrots, bell pepper, grape tomatoes, SeaSnax)

 - Pre-made salsa and guacamole

-- Whole30 Approved dressings, hot sauces, and mayos
+- Whole30 Approved dressings, dipping sauces, hot sauces, and mayos

-Here’s the best part of having Whole30 “emergency” food on hand at home: when you’re short on time, you can either grab and option and hit the ground running (slices of frittata can be eaten cold in the car), or you can whip up an Instagram-worthy meal in 5 minutes flat and feel like a Whole30 rock star with zero stress.
+Here’s the best part of having Whole30 “emergency” food on hand at home: when you’re short on time, you can either grab and option and hit the ground running (slices of frittata can be eaten cold), or you can whip up an Instagram-worthy meal in 5 minutes flat and feel like a Whole30 rock star with zero stress.
 Here are three meals I personally make from my emergency food stash:

 - Baby spinach, slice of frittata, side of roasted veggies and salsa

-- Deli turkey, a slice of pre-cooked bacon, guacamole or mayo, and sliced bell pepper or tomato, in a romaine lettuce or collard wrap, side of carrots dipped in Primal Kitchen Ranch
+- Deli turkey, a slice of pre-cooked bacon, guacamole or mayo, and sliced bell pepper or tomato, in a romaine lettuce or collard wrap, side of carrots dipped in Whole30 House Ranch.

 At-Home Convenience Foods